 Go ahead, bask in this fantasy.
 No harm when it’s short lived.
 Plus saturating your brain with these imagined accomplishments can fuel your motivation–at least temporarily.

-If these thoughts are familiar, then you’re strategically responding (consciously or unconsciously) to a pain sensation.
+If these thoughts are familiar, then you’ve strategically responded (consciously or unconsciously) to a pain sensation.
 Your survival-focused brain protects you from the pain associated with negative thoughts and feelings by quickly generating possible escapes.
 This process is known generally as procrastination.
 But don’t despair or feel ashamed.
-These are characteristics of being human
+These are characteristics of being human.

 - My summer schedule is very different so I need a plan that fits my priorities.